Let me guess:

 The second aspect clarifies how you the above concept takes the pressure off you:

 “…if your work was brilliant, you couldn’t take all the credit for it, everybody knew that you had this disembodied genius who had helped you.
 If your work bombed, not entirely your fault, you know?
 Everyone knew your genius was kind of lame.”

 Ultimately getting new ideas boils down to stop judging your creative process.
 Gilbert found her way by going back to ancient Rome and ancient Greece.
 You need to find yours.

 Now You’ve Cool Things To Write, Huh?

 As you know, all stories worth telling have already been told.
-And many great topics worth writing about are already been published.
-However, that doesn’t forbid you to write in your own unique voice, mixing your life experiences, and adding your flavor to the same subjects.
+Most interesting topics worth writing about are already written.
+However that shouldn’t forbid you to write on these subjects in your own unique voice, spicing it up with your life experiences and your creativity.

-I have shown you how to find things to write about with actionable tips and tools that you can use straight away.
-Hopefully, they will get your creative juices flowing.
+I have shown you how to find things to write about with actionable tips and tools.
+Hopefully the article gets your creative juices flowing.

-How do you come up with new interesting things to write about?
-Do you keep a journal?
-I would love to know your process in the comments below.
+Do you keep a journal to note down your ideas?
+If not, then how do you come up with new interesting things to write about?
+Share your feedback in the comments below.